 And what do you find?
 Other, of course, the one benefit is obviously moving forward, being able to make your own decisions, having the conflict over, so it’s not hanging up, you know, onto you dragging you down?
 What what are some of the other main benefits that people kind of hold on to when you’re having those conversations,

 David Kellum, Attorney-Mediator 6:29

 a lot of the main benefits are financial.
 Because a lot of times people are holding off on starting that next business venture, or taking a promotion, or being creative and exploring their life, you know, some other aspect of their life that and so they can’t make they can make money by giving up money.
 And sometimes they’re just not productive at their regular job because of the divorce.
-And they will find that once that once you know the stress is out of their lives.
-Once they’ve stopped constantly talking to their supervisors in their in their co employees and their co workers and their clients and their customers about their divorce.
+And they will find that once you know the stress is out of their lives.
+Once they’ve stopped constantly talking to their supervisors in their co-employees and their co-workers and their clients and their customers about their divorce.
 They’re finding more people coming back to them.
 They’re finding themselves more engaged and able to be more productive economically and financially.
-I mean, it really people really do make money by by paying money.
+I mean, it really people really do make money by paying money.

 David Kellum, Attorney-Mediator 7:45